 The matrices below show the values of the key financial metrics at the end of the 10-year horizon for each scenario.
 This allows for a quick comparison across scenarios.
-The exhibits on the following pages provide the year by year analysis for each scenario.
+The green shaded cells in the matrix point to the scenarios that result in the most favorable outcome for the metric, while the red shaded cells point to the least favorable scenarios.
+The exhibits on the following pages provide the year-by-year analysis for each scenario.